-The School Board of Broward County may also release student name, address, and telephone number of 11th and 12th grade students to the armed services, military recruiters, and/or postsecondary institutions.
-Parents/guardians of students or eligible students in 11th and 12th grade may opt out of having Directory Information provided to the armed services, military recruiters, and/or postsecondary institutions.
-On the No Child Left Behind (NCLB) Opt Out Form provided in this Code of Student Conduct, parents/guardians and eligible students must indicate the categories they wish not be disclosed.
-The NCLB Opt Out Form must be submitted to the school principal annually.
+SBBC is required to disclose, upon request, student name, address, and telephone number of 11th and 12th grade students to the armed services, military recruiters, and/or postsecondary institutions without prior written consent, unless the parent/guardian or eligible student opts out of disclosure.
+Parents/guardians of students or eligible students in 11th and 12th grade may opt out of having student's name, address and telephone number provided to the armed services, military recruiters, and/or postsecondary institutions.
+On the Every Student Succeeds Act (ESSA) Opt Out Form provided in the Code of Student Conduct Handbook, parents/guardians and eligible students must indicate the categories they wish not be disclosed.
+The ESSA Opt Out Form must be submitted to the school principal annually.